aab500/Note/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

----

-## 📜 License

-Copyright © 2026 Tech404x.
-All Rights Reserved.

-This software and its source code are proprietary.
-Unauthorized copying, modification, distribution, or public display of this code via any medium is strictly prohibited.